Choose Your Target Role

 Why It Matters

-Hiring managers spend 6 seconds on a resume.
+Recruiters often review resumes quickly, so clear role alignment matters.
 When your resume mirrors the language in the JD, it creates immediate alignment and increases your chances of advancing.

 "Python" matters for a Data Scientist.
 "GTM strategy" matters for a Marketing Manager.
 Generic resumes miss the precise vocabulary each role requires.